phpman > man > WWW::Mechanize(3pm)

 protocols_allowed

 This option is inherited directly from LWP::UserAgent.
-It allows you to whitelist the
+It may be used to allow arbitrary

 my $agent = WWW::Mechanize->new(